alexvasilikop/MARCIE/README.md

 # MARCIE (Mapping, vARiant Calling and genotyping pIpEline)

 ## Introduction
-This is a simple pipeline written in Bash shell for performing reads mapping (Illumina paired-end reads) on a reference genome and subsequent filtering of BAM alignment files, short germline variant calling and combined genotyping of several samples (using GATK).
+This is a simple pipeline written in Bash for performing reads' mapping (Illumina paired-end reads) on a reference genome and subsequent filtering of BAM alignment files, short germline variant calling and combined genotyping of several samples (using GATK).
 The pipeline has been tested using GATK v.
-4.2.6.1 in a conda environment (see below).
+4.2.6.1 installed within a conda environment (see below).

 Specifically the steps are the following:
 1. Check for software dependencies